Finding a job

 Visit Jobactive for employment opportunities nationwide.
 If you register, you can complete a job match profile and find jobs that may suit you using their jobs database.

 Visit Centrelink for services and income support.

 The South Australian government advertises jobs in many areas on I work for SA.
 Each vacancy offers a point of contact so candidates can discuss the job application process.
 Guidelines on applying for vacancies are also listed by some departments.

 Learn about winning state and local government tenders and contracts at doing business with government.

 There are some jobs you can only find out about through employment agencies.
-Some employers place vacancies directly with agencies.

 Different agencies offer different services.
 Some agencies specialise in one area, others in several related areas.
 Some specialise in entry-level positions, others in executive searches.
 Check you know what type of agency you're approaching.

 To get a job through an agency, you register with that agency.
 You can register with more than one agency.
 Try searching the web using terms such as 'labour agencies Adelaide'.